EvilOlive1/CSS_Documenting/Module 2.md

 Javascript = Interactivity

-- Opoening mensus, popups, handling dynamic content, etr
+- Opening menus, popups, handling dynamic content, etc

 These are what makes a website